The mean curvature flow on solvmanifolds: Further solitons in

 where $\nu$ denotes a unit normal vector field to $T_pM$.\\

-We will now discuss the geometry on $M$ induced by the embedding and, particularly, the definition of extrinsic geometric quantities.
-We remark that in the literature different sign conventions have been adopted for these definitions.
-We follow the definitions in \cite{Huisken-Polden}, which in particular, defers from the definitions in \cite{Pi1}.
+We now discuss the geometry on $M$ induced by the embedding, focusing on the definition of extrinsic geometric quantities.
+We remark that different sign conventions for these definitions exist in the literature and we follow the one in \cite{Huisken-Polden}, which, in particular, differs from that in \cite{Pi1}.

 We denote the induced metric (or first fundamental form) on $M$ by $\bar{g}$ and define it as

 The second fundamental form is a bilinear extrinsic geometric quantity that at any point $p \in M$ we denote by $\alpha: T_pM\times T_p M\to\mathbb{R}$ and it is defined by